pdevito3/HeimGuard/README.md

 }
 ```

-This can work, but but there are some downside here:
+This can work, but but there are some downsides here:

 - Your JWT gets quickly overloaded, potentially to the point of being too big to even put into a cookie.
 Ideally, your token is only passing along user identity information only.
 - You don't have boundary permission context.
 Let's look at a couple examples: